rynhndrcksn/rynhndrcksn/README.md

 ## Hello!

-I am a Junior in the Software Development BAS at Green River College.
+I am a Junior in the Software Development BAS.
 I believe that privacy, and encryption are human rights that should be protected as such and should be implemented in every consumer product.

 _I have __no__ clue what else to put here_